What is a legal graphic?

 Helpful Tip: DO NOT SAVE THIS FOR THE TRIAL!

-A courtroom visual helps in many ways for a jury or other legal parties to agree with either the defense or plaintiff attorney’s argument.
+A courtroom graphic helps in many ways for a jury or other legal parties to agree with either the defense or plaintiff attorney’s argument.

 5. Put your legal animation on the exhibit list early